In this post, I review the Tabak Especial Café con Leche cigar by Drew Estate.

 Eventually, despite my efforts, the cigar’s flame extinguished.
 At that point the flavor had turned spicy and abrasive, so I let it die and discarded it.

-As you can see from the picture, however, I had smoked the Tabak Especial Café con Leche near the nub.
+As you can see from the picture, however, I had smoked the cigar near the nub.
 I would have liked to have gone a little further, but I was satisfied.

-I got an excellent smoke out of the Tabak Especial Café con Leche.
+This was an excellent smoke.
 This premature end is the only flaw I found with the cigar, and it was a minor one at that.

 I always find describing a cigar’s flavor difficult.
 Descriptions of woodiness or leather never make much sense to me.
 I don’t expect my cigar to taste like my easy chair or other pieces of furniture.
 I expect it to taste like a cigar.